You may think that using luggage-delivery services in Japan is a little … #extra. But we’re here to make the case (ahem) that it’s very much worth it.

 If you’re sending luggage to the airport, the first thing you’ll need to work out is whether or not your hotel is registered with Yamato Transport.
 Yes?
 Then they’ll take care of you, providing the paperwork and all the info you’ll need.

 If not, then you’ll need to find a nearby Yamato Transport sales office or convenience store that offers the service.
-Most of the major convenience store chains (except for Lawson) do offer Yamato Transport services; however it seems to be up to each individual store whether they do Airport Ta-Q-Bin, so make sure to check ahead of time.
-Also keep in mind that you may encounter a language barrier, especially if you’re using a convenience store.
+Most of the major convenience store chains (except for Lawson) do offer Yamato Transport services; however, it seems to be up to each individual store whether they do Airport Ta-Q-Bin, so make sure to check ahead of time.
+Also, keep in mind that you may encounter a language barrier, especially if you’re using a convenience store.

 Another option is to head to Yamato’s Baggage Service Counter at Tokyo Station (by the Marunouchi North exit).
-The deadline depends on where you’re dropping your luggage off, and what time you need to pick it up.
+The deadline depends on where you’re dropping your luggage off and what time you need to pick it up.
 It could be as early as two days prior to departure — so make sure not to leave it to the last minute.

 Hotel-to-hotel luggage services

 For city-to-city shipping, you should once again check whether the hotels you’ll be staying at are registered with Yamato Transport.
 If they are, then all arrangements can be made at your hotel.
-However if the hotel is not registered, you could try making arrangements as above.
+However, if the hotel is not registered, you could try making arrangements as above.

 Prices

 If you’re shipping from Narita or Haneda airport to one of Tokyo’s 23 Wards, allow about ¥2,500 to ¥3,000 per bag.
 Prices depend on the size of your luggage and the final destination.
+Same-day delivery (when available) is a bit more expensive, ¥4,610 from Haneda Airport to select locations within Tokyo, and ¥2,910 from Kyoto Station to select locations within Kyoto.

-Hotel-to-hotel luggage services vary in price, but as an example sending a 160-cm suitcase from Tokyo to Kansai costs ¥2,630.
+Hotel-to-hotel luggage services vary in price, but as an example, sending a 160 cm suitcase from Tokyo to Kansai costs ¥2,630.
 Sending that same suitcase from Hokkaidō to Okinawa would cost ¥5,560.

-Various discounts are available, for example Yamato Transport “Kuro-neko” members get up to 15% off.
+Various discounts are available, for example, Yamato Transport “Kuro-neko” members get up to 15% off.
 There are also discounts of ¥60 to ¥200, depending on where you drop your suitcase off or if you choose a round-trip service.

 Restrictions and insurance